 Unfortunately, angiosarcomas of the bone can vary in the way they behave and can often grow quickly which can make these tumours challenging to diagnose.
 This rare type of primary bone cancer has a high risk of returning at a later date (known as tumour recurrence) and can often spread to other bones in nearby areas of the body.
 For this reason, it is important that the doctors are fully aware of the extent of an angiosarcoma of the bone before beginning treatment.
 This ensures a suitable treatment plan is made in advance, to allow patients to receive the best care possible.

-Angiosarcomas of the bone can affect anyone, at any age.
+Angiosarcomas of the Bone can affect anyone, at any age.
 Due to this cancer being rare and there being a low number of reported cases to review, it is difficult to confirm any trend in its occurrence.

 Despite the low incidence, it is thought that this cancer presents slightly more often in males than females.
 Although angiosarcomas of the bone have been reported in patients between the ages of 18 and 82, it most frequently occurs between 20 to 50 years of age(2,3,4).

-Angiosarcomas of the bone often grow rapidly and can sometimes present as an incidental finding, with no symptoms at all in the early stages.
+Angiosarcomas of the Bone often grow rapidly and can sometimes present as an incidental finding, with no symptoms at all in the early stages.
 When a disease presents without any symptoms it is known as ‘asymptomatic’.

 When symptoms do present, they depend on the size of the tumour and the location of the tumour in the body.
 Pain and swelling, the most common symptoms, can often be present for months or even years before a diagnosis is made(2).